-Hunter’s Point South is a proposed development on the East River waterfront in Queens.
-When finished, it will include up to 5,000 new housing units, 60% targeted to middle-income families.
-The client (the New York City government) is also planning for 100,000ft2 of retail, 50,000ft2 of community space and two schools.
+The entire development is located on the East River waterfront in Queens and will include up to 5,000 new housing units, 60% targeted to middle-income families.
+The New York City Economic Development Corporation (NYCEDC) is also planning for 100,000ft2 of retail, 50,000ft2 of community space and two schools.

 Challenging geotechnical conditions

-To mitigate post-construction settlement of new constructed roadways and sewers, we surcharged the ground to reduce the compressibility characteristics of the soft silts.
-Lightweight backfills were also used in places were pile supports for the sewers were forbidden due to the presence of the tunnels.
+To mitigate post-construction settlement of new constructed roadways and sewers, the ground was surcharged to reduce the compressibility characteristics of the soft silts.
+Lightweight backfills were also used in places where pile supports of the sewers was prohibited due to the presence of the tunnels.

 Public and agency coordination

 Construction of public works in New York City requires regulatory review by a number of agencies and commissions.
-Hunter’s Point South underwent reviews by New York City’s Departments of Environmental Protection, Transportation, City Planning, and Parks and Recreation, in addition to the city’s Fire Department, Metropolitan Transportation Agency and Public Design Commission, as well as the New York State Department of Environmental Conservation.
+Hunter’s Point South required reviews by New York City’s Departments of Environmental Protection, Transportation, City Planning, and Parks and Recreation, in addition to the city’s Fire Department, Metropolitan Transportation Agency, Public Design Commission and the New York State Department of Environmental Conservation.

 Adding to the mix, Arup’s work occurred in coordination with the construction of a new school by the city’s School Construction Authority and the development of new mixed-use towers by the Department of Housing Preservation and Development.
 Altogether, over 70 independent parties were consulted or coordinated with through the design stage.